open-cogsci/osdoc/include/api/python_workspace_api.md

 ## function __synth__\(osc=u'sine', freq=440, length=100, attack=0, decay=5\)

-Synthesizes a sound and returns it as a `sampler` object.
+Synthesizes a sound and returns it as a SAMPLER object.

 __Example:__